 Ruth: I had my standard breakfast of oats, banana, honey soaked overnight in milk, with a bottle of PH 1500 and a strong black Americano.

 Ali: Dinner the night before was really simple - salmon, potatoes and veg, nothing fancy.
 I drank 1l (32oz) of water with a PH 1500 sachet in it before bed (and a glass of wine with dinner!).
 In the morning before the race I just had some bread and honey, a coffee and another 1l bottle with PH 1500 in it.

 Dimity-Lee: On the morning of the race I'm quite unconventional, but it works for me: A snickers bar, coffee, banana and my PH 1500for sodium preloading.

 You're all on PH 1500, great to hear!
 Ok, so what wetsuit were you rockin'?

 Ruth: The awesome Orca Alpha.

 Ali: I'm also Orca, but the Predator.

-Dimity-Lee: I'll buck the tend here, I wear an Xterra.
+Dimity-Lee: I'll buck the trend here, I wear an Xterra.

 What were you riding?